giveffektivt/donation-platform/README.md

 ## What is Giv Effektivt?

-Giv Effektivt is a regranting charity organisation enabling Danish users to donate to highly effective charities around the world and get a tax deduction (hopefully in a few months.)
+Giv Effektivt is a charity organisation enabling people to donate from Denmark to highly effective charities around the world.
-There is no easily adjustable and good-looking donation platforms available on the Danish market.
-This projects enables the charity organisation giveffektivt.dk to collect donations with a custom made payment system.

 ## Architecture

-The front end and back end are developed with NextJS framework and deployed using Vercel.
-The database is hosted on AWS.
+- API is written using NextJS framework.
+- Data in stored in a PostgreSQL database.
+- Frontend is hosted on Framer.

 ## How to run the local development environment?